 The winter sports season is off and running.
-The boys and girls basketball teams will have their first games in early December.
-Cheering will be a 6-week season and begins the week before December break.
-Practice and game schedules for all teams are posted on the school athletics website, as well as directions to away game destinations.
-Quick reminders for student athletes: please leave locker rooms clean, including trash picked up and laptops brought home.
+The boys and girls basketball teams will play their first games Thursday, December 6th!
+The cheerleading squad has begun practices and will make their cheering debut at the boys basketball games on Monday, December 17th.
+December practice and game schedules for all teams are posted on the school athletics website, as well as directions to away game destinations.
+Quick reminders for student-athletes: Students need to leave school property and come back when their practice is at a later time as we don't have supervision for them.
+Please leave locker rooms clean, including trash picked up and laptops brought home.
 The "Not Riding Home on the Bus" form must be filled out and signed by a parent, and given to the coach in order for a student athlete to leave with an adult.
 When on the bus, it is expected that all student athletes behave appropriately.
 This includes using appropriate language, no obscene gestures or actions, keeping heads/hands inside the bus and remaining seated on the bus.
 Students are to keep the aisles clear; equipment, laptops and bags cannot be in the aisles, and food and trash may not be left on the bus.
 Please reference the Bus Transportation Rules Form on our website if you have further questions.
 Parents are encouraged to sign up for daily school notification emails and receive our daily announcements.

-Homework Club meets in Room 317 every Tuesday and Thursday after school.
-Homework Club now has a late bus which departs BJHS at 3:50 with several stops around town.
+Homework Club meets in Room 211 every Tuesday and Thursday after school.
+Homework Club has a late bus which departs BJHS at 3:55 with several stops around town.
 If your child is using this service, please notice that s/he will be dropped off at one of these stops, parents should pick up their child at the most convenient stop: